The Weekend (2018 film)

-The Weekend is an American comedy film written and directed by Stella Meghie.
+The Weekend is a 2018 American comedy film written and directed by Stella Meghie.
 It stars Sasheer Zamata, Tone Bell, DeWanda Wise, Y'lan Noel, and Kym Whitley.
 It had its world premiere at the Toronto International Film Festival on September 11, 2018.
 Lionsgate released the film in theaters on September 13, 2019.

 Synopsis

 The Toronto International Film Festival described the film, "An acerbic comedian (Sasheer Zamata) becomes romantically entangled with her ex (Tone Bell), his new girlfriend (DeWanda Wise), and another guest (Y’Lan Noel) during a weekend getaway."